-These stunning gray cats are as English as they come!
-You don't have to serve them tea and scones, though.
-British Shorthair cats are quickly becoming a feline fan favorite; their, chubby cheeks, expressive eyes and soft, plush fur have put them the list of the top 5 most popular cat breeds in the US.
-Here are 6 purrfectly posh facts about this proper feline!
+These stunning gray cats are as English as they come - but you don't have to serve them tea and scones.
+British Shorthair cats are quickly becoming a feline fan favorite; their round chubby cheeks, expressive eyes, and soft, plush fur have put them the list of the top 5 most popular cat breeds in the US.
+And is it any wonder why these plump, plush pussycats are so popular?

 1. They're descended from the cats of Ancient Rome.